mi5hmash/SteamDeckSSH/README.md

 Unless you're using your password, it will be removed as soon as it's no longer needed and it depends on the scenario you pick.
 When you are using password authentication the password is needed for as long as the SSH server is enabled.
 In the case of key authentication, the password is needed only to enable or disable the server, but not between those steps.

-No matter which scenario you chose, the current SSH config will be backed up and then the script will insert a temporary configuration prepared by me.
+No matter which scenario you choose, the current SSH config will be backed up and then the script will insert a temporary configuration prepared by me.

 When the service is enabled, you will see a window with a local IP address of your SteamDeck and Port.
 You can use it in Terminal, WinSCP, or any other client to make a connection.

 <img src="https://github.com/mi5hmash/SteamDeckSSH/blob/main/.resources/images/ssh_enabled.png" alt="ssh_enabled" width="350" />

 After you're done using the server, you can disable the SSH service.
-Backed up SSH config will get restored and the script will clean up after itself.
+The backed-up SSH config will get restored and the script will clean up after itself.

 In short, that's all.
-It's simple as that.
+It's as simple as that.

 If you do not want to use the key authentication or know more details then skip the next chapter.